tslenter/RSX-RSC/README.md

 Send usable code/patterns to info@remotesyslog.com or create a pull request.
 We will review the code or pattern, this may take some time.

 Expected payout RSCX:
- - Patterns: minimum of 10 RSCX
+ - Patterns: minimum of 20 RSCX
- - Code fixes: minimum of 10 RSCX
+ - Code fixes: minimum of 20 RSCX
- - Security fixes: minimum of 20 RSCX
+ - Security fixes: minimum of 40 RSCX
- - New functionality like a plugin: minimum of 20 RSCX
+ - New functionality like a plugin: minimum of 45 RSCX
+ - Setup a marketing campagne: minimum of 45 RSCX
+ - Advisor payout: minimum of 45 RSCX
+ - Test functionality: minimum of 5 RSCX
- - Rewards can be higher depending on the code quality
+ - Rewards can be higher depending on the quality of the delivered work
  - Bounty programs may be available in future

 Note 1: code that is useless will not have a reward.

 RSCX distribution:

 10 million RSCX tokens are created.
+Distribution:

- - 4 million RSCX is available for developers
+ - 4 million RSCX is available for developers (40%)
+ - 0.2 million RSCX is available for testers (2%)
+ - 2 million RSCX is available for marketing (20%)
+ - 0.2 million RSCX is available for advisors (2%)
+ - 1 million RSCX is available for investors (10%)
- - 6 million is reserved for future use
+ - 2.6 million RSCX is reserved for future use/insurance/burn (26%)

-The only way to get RSCX tokens is to develop something usefull for this project.

 Where to trade RSCX: